 Opening Hours: Monday to Saturday from 8 AM TO 6 PM

-If you are interested in the markets you can also visit Hakaniemi market (located in the neighbourhood of the same name) built in 1914.
-The market of Hakaniemi is slightly different from the central since it has two floors; in the first you can Find all kinds of local food and the second design shops or coffee stops.
+If you are interested in the markets, you can also visit the Hakaniemi market (located in the neighbourhood of the same name) built in 1914.
+The Hakaniemi market is slightly different from the central since it has two floors; on the first you can Find all kinds of local food and on the second design shops and coffee stops.

 Uspensky: the red cathedral

 Another of the most striking buildings in the city is another church, in this case the Orthodox Cathedral of Uspensky which crowns a hill visible from the market square and shines with special light during the sunset thanks to its red bricks.
 The Cathedral was completed in 1868 and, as in the previous church of the list, there is also an important connection to Russia that can be found on the commemorative plaque to Alexander II.